 Now, it’s time to shop around for the lender that best suits your refinancing needs and will help you to achieve your goals.
 Many potential refinancers make the mistake of spending too little time comparing options and end up missing out on the perfect deal.
 Spend considerable time reaching out to lenders and narrowing your options.
-Remember — each lender’s fees, closing costs, interest rates, payment terms, etc., will differ, so you’ll end up spending a bit of time options.
+Remember — each lender’s fees, closing costs, interest rates, payment terms, etc., will differ, so you’ll end up spending a few time options.

 4. Organize your Paperwork